-Hit In a decision table, the successful matching of all input expressions of a decision rule, making the conclusion eligible for inclusion in the results interpreted.
+Hit In a decision table, the successful matching of all input expressions of a decision rule, making the conclusion eligible for inclusion in the results.

+Hit Policy Indicates how overlapping decision rules have to be interpreted.
 A single hit table returns the output of one rule only; a multiple hit table may return the output of multiple rules or an aggregation of the outputs.